kirandash/NgRx/README.md

 ### What is a Redux Store?
 Store is an object which holds all the current state and all the reducers in our application.
 We use store to change a state or subscribe to any changes/updates happening in any state.

-## 4. NgRx Setup
+## 4. NgRx Setup and Create first State

 ### Installation
+Install angular: ng new ngrx
 Install schematics: npm install @ngrx/schematics --save-dev (only for dev purposes) Install store: npm install @ngrx/store --save
-Install dev tools: npm install @gnrx/store-devtools --save
+Install dev tools: npm install @ngrx/store-devtools --save

 Generate default state of our application - and default store for it. ng generate @ngrx/schematics:store State --root --module app.module.ts